iExecBlockchainComputing/iexec-doc/dataset.rst

 (*) disable by default with 0x0000000000000000000000000000000000000000

 The volume is the total number of tasks allowed within the order created.
-Once all the volume is consumed, the dataset wont be available, dataset owner has to publish a new datasetorder.
+Once all the volume is consumed, the dataset won't be available, the dataset owner has to publish a new datasetorder:

 .. code-block:: javascript